Exclusive: N.Y. regulator subpoenas Wells Fargo over unwanted auto insurance

 3 Min Read

-NEW YORK (Reuters) - New York state's banking and insurance regulator issued subpoenas on Tuesday to two Wells Fargo & Co units after the bank said it had sold auto insurance to hundreds of thousands of customers who did not need it.
+NEW YORK (Reuters) - New York state's banking and insurance regulator has issued subpoenas to two Wells Fargo & Co units after the bank admitted to charging several hundred thousand borrowers for auto insurance they did not ask for or need, causing many delinquencies.

-The New York Department of Financial Services (NYDFS) is demanding Wells' loan contracts with New York borrowers, its financing agreements with auto dealers, and agreements between Wells units and insurers, according to copies of the subpoenas obtained by Reuters.
+The New York Department of Financial Services is demanding Wells' loan contracts with New York borrowers, its financing agreements with auto dealers, and agreements between Wells units and insurers, according to copies of the subpoenas that were issued on Tuesday and seen by Reuters.

 Unwanted auto insurance is the latest chapter in a months-long scandal over sales practices at Wells, where employees also created as many as 2.1 million deposit and credit card accounts in customers' names without their permission.

-The N.Y. regulator is also seeking documents showing how and when Wells learned its so-called collateral protection insurance may have been unnecessarily or wrongfully issued.
+The New York regulator is also seeking documents showing how and when Wells learned its so-called collateral protection insurance may have been unnecessarily or wrongfully issued.

 The bank has to provide the information by Aug.
 22.

-The regulator sent a separate request for information to National General Insurance Co, which was identified as an underwriter of the insurance in a report into the matter prepared for Wells by consultant Oliver Wyman.
+The regulator sent a separate request for information to National General Insurance Co, which was identified as an underwriter of the insurance in a report into the matter prepared for Wells by consultancy Oliver Wyman.
 The New York Times obtained a copy of the report.

 A Wells spokeswoman declined to comment and National General did not immediately respond to a request for comment.